FIWARE-Archive/security.P2abcengine/Documentation/zhaw/installation-guide.md

       chmod 755 mono
     fi

-Next, build the P2ABC engine according to its [https://github.com/p2abcengine/p2abcengine/wiki/How-to-Build-the-ABC-Engine build instructions].
+Next, build the P2ABC engine according to its [build instructions](https://github.com/p2abcengine/p2abcengine/wiki/How-to-Build-the-ABC-Engine).
 This will install the required JAR files in your local Maven repository.

 **Please NOTE** that ZHAW does *not* maintain the P2ABC engine, nor do we maintain its documentation.
 Should you find errors in the installation instructions or in the software, please address them to the maintainers of the P2ABC engine, not to us.
 If you find any, we *cannot* do anything about them even if we wanted to, except perhaps sympathise with you.